GES

 Infrastructure & Energy

-Transport, energy, power sector, PPP models, infrastructure financing, NMP, PM Gati Shakti, India's energy transition, Net Zero, green hydrogen, and digital infrastructure for competitive exams.
+Transport networks, power sector structure, PPP models, infrastructure financing via NIP and NMP, PM Gati Shakti, India's energy transition to Net Zero, green hydrogen, and digital infrastructure.

 Key Dates